We are proud to partner with other research organizations both large and small as well as with user organizations.

-Aarhus University is one of our main partners in PriSUD-Norden.
+Aarhus University is one of our main partners in PriSUD-Nordic.
 Data corresponding to the nPRIS cohort will be collected in Denmark and analyzed as part of the Nordic objectives in the PriSUD project.

 Morten Hesse and Christian Tjagvad are both part of the research group in the PriSUD project.
 Christian has written his doctorate at the Center for Drug and Addiction Research (SERAF) and has worked with similar data before.

-Abdu Kedir Seid is a postdoc at Aarhus University and employed as a PriSUD-Norden .
+Abdu Kedir Seid is a postdoc at Aarhus University and also a part of PriSUD-Nordic.

 Karolinska Institutet, Sweden

 Zheng Chang at Karolinska Institutet has researched outcomes after release in Sweden and is part of the research group in the PriSUD project.
-Among other things, he has published an article on substance abuse, mental illness and mortality in the renowned journal The Lancet Psychiatry.
+You can read his his article on substance abuse, mental illness and mortality in The Lancet Psychiatry.

-Suvi Virtanen at Karolinska Institutet is employed as a postdoc in PriSUD-Norden .
+Suvi Virtanen at Karolinska Institutet is a postdoc in PriSUD-Nordic.

 University of Oxford, England

-The third international partner in PriSUD-Norden is the prestigious University of Oxford.
+The third international partner in PriSUD-Nordic is the prestigious University of Oxford.
 A risk assessment instrument, OxRec, developed by researchers at Oxford will be tested and validated on data from the nPRIS cohort.

 Seena Fazel is one of the world's leading researchers in health challenges among inmates and has published a number of key articles in the field.
 He is also part of the project's steering committee.